 Christiaan Brunings (1736-1805) was the first president of the Directorate-General of Public Works and Water Management (Rijkswaterstaat).
 He was also the inventer of a brilliant instrument to measure flow velocities in rivers, and his measurements are still used today for science and management of the Rhine River delta in the Netherlands.
-The knowledge practices that Brunings combined in his work were briefly explained in a presentation at the end of the 2023 Brunings lecture:
+The knowledge practices that Brunings combined in his work are described in a history of science journal paper and were briefly explained in a presentation at the end of the 2023 Brunings lecture:

 Asked for and unasked for advice

 Born as the son of a German clergyman, the financial situation of Brunings’ family did not allow him to finish his studies at the University at Heidelberg, Germany.
 In his twenties he settled down in The Netherlands, where he met Jan Noppen, the inspector of a large regional water management institution.
 Under his supervision, Brunings studied music, mathematics, astronomy, physics, and civil engineering.
 After the death of Jan Noppen, Brunings succeeded him and started his career as water manager.